RAPHA (Hebrew): to repair, restore, make whole.

 Our next gatherings are:

-Peter will be administering a Morrisby Assessment on Thursday, March 8th at 6pm.
-It is a UK-based psychometric assessment to discover what your natural talents and gifts are.
+The Morrisby Assessment is a UK-based psychometric assessment to discover what your natural talents and gifts are.
 It will suggest education and career options, and help you get to know yourself more.
-If you are interested in attending or would like more details, email Jenn at email@example.com.
+If you are interested in attending the next assessment or would like more details, email Jeni at email@example.com.

 Join us the first Thursday of each month from 6:30-8:30pm at The Commons where the Rapha Women’s Leadership Team will be creating space for us to meet each other and meet with God.
 The focus of our evening varies.
 You can expect a mixture that might include: testimonies, worship, fellowship, table discussions, Q&A panels, reflective time with God, etc. We focus on encouraging authentic relationships, talking honestly together, and sharing tools for journeying into greater wholeness and deeper relationship with God.